 I’m afraid not.

-Machine translations are not suitable for replacing human translations because of the complexity of languages.
-It won’t happen anytime soon.
+Machine translations are unsuitable for replacing human translations because of languages’ complexity.
+This will not happen anytime soon.

 The reasons for this are clear.

-Different languages can use the same term differently.
-So what works in one language might not work in another.
-We also correlate words with contexts.
-As an outcome, translations may be inaccurate.
+Different languages can use the same term differently, so what works in one language might not work in another.
+We also correlate words with contexts, which can lead to inaccurate translations.

-Today, you can access many software and apps for Japanese language translation.
+Today, many software and apps for Japanese language translation are available.
 Continuous improvement is also taking place.
 Yet, it falls far short of expectations and is not satisfactory enough.

-Because of variations in word order, character combinations, and grammar rules, a machine cannot give accurate results.
+A machine cannot give accurate results because of variations in word order, character combinations, and grammar rules.

-The cultural sensitivities and honorific systems make it more complicated.
-Japanese syllables, for example, have their own meanings.
+Cultural sensitivities and honorific systems make it more complicated.
+Japanese syllables, for example, have meanings.

 What makes it different from interpretation?

-Often, translators and interpreters are mistakenly considered to be in the same profession.
+Translators and interpreters are often mistakenly considered to be in the same profession.
 But there is a big difference between them.

 Japanese translators specialize in translating written materials.
 On the other hand, interpreters handle only spoken languages.